syncfusion-content/windowsforms-docs/WindowsForms/SfListView/Selection.md

 ### Get selected items

-The SfListView gets allthe selected items through the `SfListView.SelectedItems` property and gets the single item by using the `SfListView.SelectedItem` or `SfListView.SelectedIndex` property.
+The SfListView gets all the selected items through the `SfListView.SelectedItems` property and gets the single item by using the `SfListView.SelectedItem` or `SfListView.SelectedIndex` property.

 ### Clear Selected items